Children's Readings

 That evening, everyone gathered for dinner.
 Tables were everywhere with people talking and laughing, sharing stories about family.
 Felix lost count of how many people were there.
 Just before the family said grace, Uncle George wheeled great-grandma out in a wheelchair.
 She was as old and frail as Felix imagined.
 But, the twinkle in her eyes and the smile on her face let everyone know she was happy to so many people.
 Uncle George led everyone in grace and a toast to great-grandma.
 The smiles and the cheers left everyone happy.

 Over the next few days, Felix played in the barn, ran in the fields with his cousins, ate too much food and drank too much soda.
 He was having great fun.
-More important, he got to know his extended family and their stories.
+More importantly, he got to know his extended family and their stories.
 He even sat down to talk with his great-grandma.
 He sat with his full attention on great-grandma as she told story after story about growing up on the farm.
 She described life without television, radio, electricity, computers, or the internet.
 Those few days on the farm gave him an idea what life was like back when great-grandma grew up.
 He walked a little bit in her shoes.

 The jet ride home was quiet.
 Neither Felix nor her mother said much.
 Both recalled the past several days with great-grandma and their relatives.
 And both were happy.
-They went to do some good for great-grandma.
+They went to do some good for their great-grandma.
 And they both returned with experiences and memories of a great vacation.

 Like Felix and his mother, the twelve went out to do good for others.
 To preach the Good News.
 To throw demons out of people.
 To heal the sick.
 Like Felix and his mother, the good they did and the time they spent with others changed them.
 They stopped worrying about themselves so much and opened their hearts to care for others.